All Episodes

 Men will have symmetrical facial features, deeper voices, and bigger penises.

-Folks, oh I wish we had a camera.
+Oh, I wish we had a camera.

-Don, how about cryogenics?
+Dawn, how about cryogenics?

-You open to this now, freeze yourself to 3,000.
+You open to this now?

-Uh women, women will have glossy hair, smooth, hairless skin, large eyes, and pert breasts.
+Women will have glossy hair, smooth, hairless skin, large eyes, and pert breasts.

-Don, I think I'll cryogenically freeze myself right behind you.
+Dawn, I think I'll cryogenically freeze myself right behind you.

-Racial differences will be a thing of the past, as uh interbreeding produces a single coffee-colored skin tone.
+Racial differences will be a thing of the past, as interbreeding produces a single coffee-colored skin tone.

-Well, we'll weaken our immune system.
+Medicine will weaken our immune system.

 We will begin to appear more childlike.

-And then, of course, we haven't even gotten to the ugly, and what's going to happen to these goblin-like creatures, the ugly, but they're going to be shunned.
+And what's going to happen to these goblin-like creatures, the ugly, but they're going to be shunned.

-The elites will be the beautiful people, and the ugly will be sh the thing that this scientist misses, uh, humans have already split into two species, liberal stupidious and conservo erectus.
+The thing that this scientist misses, humans have already split into two species, liberal stupidious and conservo erectus.

 Members of the liberal stupidious subspecies are typically arrogant.